-AES INPUTS AND OUTPUTS
+AES/BULK INPUTS AND OUTPUTS

-Local AES inputs and outputs are provided on 36 way female SCSI-style connectors on the rear of the Digital I/O Rack (16 AES pairs of inputs or outputs per connector).
+Local AES inputs and outputs are provided on 36 way female MDR connectors on the rear of the digital I/O rack (16 AES pairs of inputs or outputs per connector).

-The Digital I/O Rack can house up to 11 AES I/O cards, each of which provides 16 AES inputs and 16 AES outputs.
+The digital I/O rack can house up to 11 AES I/O cards, each of which provides 16 AES inputs and 16 AES outputs.
 The cards are inserted into slots 10-20 within the rack.

-Each slot has dedicated input and output connectors on the rear of the rack, to which the system's AES inputs and outputs are connected.
-These connectors are used only when an AES I/O card occupies the slot.
+Each slot has dedicated input and output connectors on the rear of the rack (Areas A and C on the diagram), to which the system's AES inputs and outputs are connected.
+These connectors are used only when an AES I/O card or Wide Area Bulk (WAB) card occupies the slot.